Most brands don’t lose because of poor products. They lose because their positioning strategy is unclear at the moment of choice.

 Understanding Product Positioning Maps

 A product positioning map is a visual tool that marketers use to place their products in a two-dimensional space relative to their competitors.
-This space is defined by attributes important to the consumer, such as price, quality, or other relevant characteristics.
+This space is defined by attributes important to consumers, such as price, quality, and other relevant characteristics.

 This map, known as perceptual mapping, involves research and data collection to accurately reflect how consumers view the products in a given market.
-The resulting perceptual map provides a graphical representation of the positioning of various products or brands in the minds of consumers, making it easier to identify how a product is perceived in different dimensions.
+The resulting perceptual map provides a graphical representation of the positioning of products or brands in consumers’ minds, making it easier to identify how a product is perceived across different dimensions.

 Importance of Product Positioning Map